rss21www/rss2021/_information/paperDiscussions.md

 search for your session (In the Sessions section, search for your name/title, or choose filter 'Track Papers'.)

 First check the general description and embedded pre-recorded talk.
-At the bottom of the description you should also find the full zoom link, which should be the same send to you by email when we scheduled your meeting.
+(AFTER JULY 10, WHEN WE'RE FINISHED SETTING UP THE ZOOM MEETINGS:) In the description you should also find the full zoom link.
 (You could also retrieve it by logging into zoom.us with the Email associated to our RSS zoom account.)

 Once your session is activated, that same zoom link should also be